loshadki/whichmacshouldibuy/content/_index.md

 ### Which Intel CPU to Choose

 The cheapest Intel will probably do the work.
-If you have money, it is good to upgrade to a CPU with the highest numbers of cores.
+If you have money, it is good to upgrade to a CPU with the highest number of cores.
 As for small upgrades on GHz, you can check [Mac Benchmarks](https://browser.geekbench.com/mac-benchmarks).

 So why do you need more CPU cores?
 If you are running many tasks in parallel, or the software you use supports